crgz/crgz/README.md

 ### Hi there 👋

-I am a Software Engineer pasionate about [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) and [Artificial (generic) Intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence).
+I am a Software Engineer passionate about [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning) and [Artificial (generic) Intelligence](https://en.wikipedia.org/wiki/Artificial_general_intelligence).
 I have been building [all sort of Internet Applications](https://www.linkedin.com/in/conradom) since 1994.
-Now I spend most of my time engineering the present and the future tools to extract meaning from online retailers offers.
+Now I spend most of my time engineering the present and the future tools to extract meaning from online retailers' offers.

 I work almost every waking hour.
-Sometime it is painful and it is not recommended to put so many hours into work.
+It is often painful and it is not recommended to put so many hours into work.
 I do it because of my painstaking perfectionism regarding code Performance Metrics.
-I believe that better Performance Metrics are the key to adapt to environmental challenges and increase the chances for succeess.
+I believe that better Performance Metrics are the key to adapt to environmental challenges and increase the chances for success.
 Working long hours is also in my cultural background.
-I am comming from Costa Rica, the second country for long working hours according to the Organization for Economic Cooperation and Development (OECD).
+I am coming from Costa Rica, the second country for long working hours according to the Organization for Economic Cooperation and Development (OECD).

 <!--
 **crgz/crgz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.